Health & Safety: Legionella

 Seek medical advice by calling 111 if you have a bad cough and:

-• We have carried out an assessment of the water systems (hot and cold) within all homes and where necessary put in place a management system and inspection programme to continue to minimise the risk.
+- We have carried out an assessment of the water systems (hot and cold) within sheltered schemes, offices and complex buildings and where necessary put in place a management system and inspection programme to continue to minimise the risk.